Diode-exe/WeatherPeg/README.md

 Everything is included, just run the .exe

-There is no exe for Linux, as, obviously, exe's don't run on Linux. weather-cmd-no-speech.py is for Linux.
+There is no exe for Linux, as, obviously, exe's don't run on Linux. weather-cmd-no-speech.py is for Linux, no speech the API I use for speech is from win32api

 I fixed the exe.
 Check the git blame to see what I did.